aliciavega731/regex-tutorial/learn-regex.md

 In the example expression, there are three capturing groups and can be found by the start of the opening parenthesis and the closing parenthesis.

-### Bracket Expressions

-SOMETHING HERE?

 ### Greedy and Lazy Match

-DO SOME RESEARCH
+In very basic terms, <span style="color: red;">greedy</span> match means the expression will match the largest possible group, while on the other hand, <span style="color: green;">lazy</span> will match the smallest possible group.

+    ^(\w+)(B+)$          (greedy)
+    ^(\w+?)(B+)$         (minimal)

 ### Boundaries

-Word boundaries `/b` Matches a word boundary position between a word character and non-word character or position (start / end of string).
-Not word boundaries `/B` match any position that is not a word boundary.
-This matches a position, not a character.
+Word boundaries `/b` matches a word boundary position (start / end of string) between a word character and a non-word character or position.
+Any location that isn't a word border is matched by not word boundaries `/B`.
+This corresponds to a location rather than a character.

 ### Back-references

-SOMETHING HERE
+In a regular expression, a backreference detects a previously matched category and searches for the same text again.
+When you want to search for recurring words in a letter, you can use backreferences.

 ### Look-ahead and Look-behind